jimmielin/KPP.jl/README.md

 `KPP.jl` provides multiple "driver" packages enabling differing kinds of functionality.
 By default, it provides a simple `DiffEqBiological.jl`-based driver, `DiffBioEq`, which creates the reaction network using said package.
 KPP.jl is essentially a parser in this case.

 For high performance applications `KPP.jl` incorporates the `Native` driver, which builds the species array manually and aims to support advanced developments in solving chemical equations specific to atmospheric chemistry:
-* An optimized, pre-built Jacobian using the `ModelingToolkit.generate_jacobian` to take the symbolic Jacobian
 * **Diagnostics:** Production/Loss for species at each time-step
 * Adaptive approximations for reducing the complexity of the chemical mechanism, based on:
 > Santillana M., P. Le Sager, D. J. Jacob, and M. P. Brenner, An adaptive reduction algorithm for efficient chemical calculations in global atmospheric chemistry models.
 Atmos.
 Environ., 44, 4426-4431, 2010